EU-U.S. & Swiss-U.S. Privacy Shield Privacy Notice

 Commitment to subject to the Principles

-We subject to the Principles all European and Swiss Services Personal Data that we receive from the EEA and Switzerland in reliance on the respective Privacy Shield.
+We subject to the Principles all European, British and Swiss Services Personal Data that we receive from the EEA, the UK and Switzerland in reliance on the respective Privacy Shield.
 We also receive some data in reliance on other compliance mechanisms, including data processing agreements based on the EU Standard Contractual Clauses.

 Type of third parties to which we disclose personal data and purposes